jackgrossman18/RadiantSolution_Project/README.md

 The three buttons that reside beneath the map allow the user to filter the GeoJSON.
 Upon clicking a button, the user is capable of filter for just AFC team, just NFC, or all of the teams, respectively.

+Immediately below, you will see a map that is filter to only show AFC teams.

 ![AFC Map](https://user-images.githubusercontent.com/25868208/46432246-c3ee0300-c71b-11e8-8ad9-1f4167e07f99.png)